 On the opposite end of the spectrum, anyone under a BMI of 18 is also more than likely going to encounter difficulties conceiving.

 This happens because being both over and underweight can compromise ovulation.
 Estrogen is the female reproductive hormone produced in a woman’s fat cells.
-If there are too many fat cells, too much estrogen is produced and your body becomes confused and thinks it’s on birth control (what birth control pills are partially composed of) hampering conception.
-Alternately, too little fat and not enough estrogen is produced, causing your reproductive system to stop working properly…or in the worst cases stop working period.
+If there are too many fat cells, too much estrogen is produced, and your body becomes confused and thinks it’s on birth control (what birth control pills are partially composed of) hampering conception.
+Alternately, too little fat and not enough estrogen is produced, causing your reproductive system to stop working properly…or in the worst cases, stop working entirely.

 Women suffering from the eating disorder anorexia commonly find that their menstrual cycles either become irregular or even stop altogether.

-If you fall on either ends of the weight game, you may think fertility drugs will be the cure all or the easy fix on your road to conception, but because the drugs work in sync with your body’s reproductive system if it’s not working properly, neither will the drugs or any IVF treatments.
+If you fall on either end of the weight game, you may think fertility drugs will be the cure-all or the easy fix on your road to conception, but because the drugs work in sync with your body’s reproductive system, if it’s not working properly, neither will the drugs or any IVF treatments.

-Even if by chance you do manage to conceive while being over or underweight, your risk for miscarrying more than doubles compared to those of a woman at a healthy weight.
+Even if you do conceive while being over or underweight, your risk for miscarrying more than doubles compared to those of a woman at a healthy weight.

-Depriving yourself is never a good idea and can be especially dangerous when you’re already under weight.
+Depriving yourself is never a good idea and can be especially dangerous when you’re already underweight.
 The trick is that old standby, ‘everything in moderation’.
-You may be craving that donut and every once in a while it’s okay to have one…but do you really need to eat the second or third one?
+You may be craving that donut and every once in a while it’s okay to have one.

 Studies show that for an obese woman, a weight loss of even just 10% dramatically increases her chances of getting pregnant.

 So starting today, get healthy.
-Eat right and get active and not only will you be preparing yourself to give your baby the best possible home for the next nine months, you’ll be giving yourself the best head start for making your dream of becoming a mother a reality.
+Eat nutritious food and get active, and not only will you be preparing yourself to give your baby the best possible home for the next nine months, but you’ll also be giving yourself the best head start for making your dream of becoming a mother a reality.